splunk/public-o11y-docs/gdi/opentelemetry/components/batch-processor.rst

 Get started
 ======================

+.. note:: This component is included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector.
+See :ref:`otel-configuration-ootb` for details.
+You can customize your configuration any time as explained in this document.

 By default, the Splunk Distribution of OpenTelemetry Collector includes the batch processor in all the predefined pipelines when deployed in host monitoring (agent) or data forwarding (gateway) modes.
 See :ref:`otel-deployment-mode` for more information.

 To ensure that batching happens after data sampling and filtering, add the batch processor after the ``memory_limiter`` processor and other sampling processors.